Welcome - Viewing this on a Mobile Device? Switch your browser to Desktop Site/View!

 Lijun Zhou, PhD

-Lijun Zhou will be joining us January 1, 2023 as a new Assistant Professor in the department and a member of the new Institute for RNA Innovation.
-Her lab will be located on the 3rd floor of CRB.
+Lijun Zhou joined us us January 1, 2023 as a new Assistant Professor in the department and a member of the new Institute for RNA Innovation.
+Her lab is located on the 3rd floor of CRB.
 Lijun studies RNA enzymology in lipid membranes, non-natural RNA chemistry and the interaction of RNA with lipids and proteins.

 BMB Faculty Spotlight